 On the other hand, the declaration of the Korean War is half completed if we think from a different perspective.
 Among the major parties that fought in the war, the United States and China established diplomatic normalization in 1979, and South Korea and China in 1992, which means the Korean War came to an end among them.
 North Korea is still technically at war only the United States and South Korea.
 So, it may be possible that the declarations on the bilateral level may lead to the multilateral one and complete the declarations to the end of the Korean War.
 Of course, the declarations may be reversed and the deterioration of U.S.-China relations may make things more complicated.
 It is not likely that the Korean War will not come to an end even before it turns seventy-five years old in 2025, but it is necessary to come up with a new approach to change the nature of the security environment and bring peace back to the Korean Peninsula.

-Dr. Jihwan Hwang is a professor of International Relations at the University of Seoul, Korea.
-He is currently a member of the Presidential Commission on Policy Planning.
+Dr. Jihwan Hwang is Professor of International Relations at the University of Seoul, Korea.
+He is currently a member of the South Korean President’s Commission on Policy Planning.